1257Programming/robotcode/README.md

 # configure the project once you've made it:
 ucpp configure
 ```
-The project in 2014-ucpp is ready to go, but if necessary you can always re-configure it.
+The project in 2014-ucpp is ready to go, but if necessary you can always re-configure it.<br>
-to build:
+To build:
 ```shell
 make
 make deploy